metosin/reitit/doc/basics/error_messages.md

 # Error Messages

 All exceptions thrown in router creation are caught, formatted and rethrown by the `reitit.core/router` function.
-Exception formatting is done by the excepton formatter defined by the `:exception` router option.
+Exception formatting is done by the exception formatter defined by the `:exception` router option.

 ## Default Errors